sardev08/panther/docs/gitbook/development.md

 Panther is a collection of serverless applications deployed within your AWS account.
 The frontend is a React application which runs in a Docker container \(via ECS\), and the backend is a collection of compute \(Lambda\), storage \(DynamoDB / S3\), and other supporting services.

+The sections below provide guidance on how to extend Panther to meet your individual needs.

 ## Environment

-You can use the Docker environment from the [quick start](quick-start.md#deployment) instructions for development as well!
-However, it's faster to compile and test the code if you install the development tools locally.
+You can use the Docker environment from the [quick start](quick-start.md#deployment) instructions for development.
+However, it's faster to compile and test the code locally.

-### Manual Installation
+### Local Installation

 Install [Go](https://golang.org/doc/install#install) 1.13+, [Node](https://nodejs.org/en/download/) 10+, and [Python](https://www.python.org/downloads/) 3.7+.
 For MacOS w/ homebrew, this is easy: `brew install go node python3`